Josh-XT/AGiXT/docs/4-Authentication/microsoft.md

 3. In the left-hand navigation pane, select **App registrations**.
 4. Select **New registration**.
 5. Enter a name for your application.
 6. Under **Redirect URI**, enter a redirect URI where the authentication response can be sent.
-This should match the `MAGIC_LINK_URL` environment variable in your `.env` file.
+This should match the `APP_URI` environment variable in your `.env` file.
 7. Click **Register**.

 ### Step 2: Configure API Permissions